SciML/ParameterizedFunctions.jl/README.md

 has_paramderiv(f)
 ```

+These are compile-time checks and thus the inappropriate branches will compile
+way when a function (usually an ODE/SDE solver) is dispatched on `f`.
+It is
-It is requested that solvers should only use the explicit functions when they exist
+requested that solvers should only use the explicit functions when they exist
 to help with performance.

 ## Manually Defining `ParameterizedFunction`s